 The fireworks arrived close to midnight on Monday’s Wetlands Agency meeting at Greenwich Town Hall to consider construction of a 355-unit apartment building 105 feet from wetlands, and driveway 10 feet from wetlands.
 The meeting, a continuation from April 5, was another long one, running almost 5 hours.

 A moment of levity came close to 11:30pm when an agency member told the applicant’s attorney, “Now you know why we objected to a fee reduction.”
-The comment was a reference to Mr. Studer’s first appearance before the agency requesting a reduced application fee from about $35,000 to $12,000.
+The comment was a reference to the applicant’s attorney Steven Studer’s first appearance before the agency requesting a reduced application fee from about $35,000 to $12,000.
 The request was roundly denied.
 The Agency is set up so that the fees cover the costs of running the department, and the proposal is consuming a great deal of staff hours.

 Unlike April 5, however, many of the residents who have attended earlier meetings were absent, likely to attend the RTM vote on the municipal budget.
-Nevertheless about 25 hearty individuals sat patiently from 7pm until about 11:30pm.
+Nevertheless about 25 people sat patiently from 7pm until about 11:30pm.

 The elephant in the room was the 355-unit apartment building the applicant seeks to construct on the Post Road Iron Works site, which continues to fabricate steel after nearly a century.